HyperWinX/HyperCPU/README.md

 >[!WARNING]
 > HyperCPU supports 64-bit GNU/Linux systems only.
 It is known to be successfully built and running on `amd64` and `aarch64` architectures.
 >
 > HyperCPU fails to build and/or work properly under \*BSD systems ­— please do not ask us for support of these systems.
-Windows porting and support are also not planned.
+Windows support is also not planned.

 #### Binaries